reymon359/how-to-live/advices/We all make mistakes/index.md

-# Don’t feel bad about making mistakes
+---
+name: "We all make mistakes"
+Categories: ['Mistakes', 'Growing', 'Mental health']
+---
+# We all make mistakes (updated remove this)

 Learn from mistakes.
-Don’t feel bad about making them, instead, feel good because the next time you will know better how to act in that situation.
+Don’t feel bad about them, instead, feel good because the next time you will know how to act in that situation.

-Every you make a mistake, do not overthink it, just say to yourself that "It’s ok and that the next time you will do better."
+Every time you make a mistake, do not overthink it.
+Just say to yourself that "It’s ok and that the next time you will do better."

 Things are not black or white.
-When you make a mistake is not a mistake, you just did a thing.
-Saying it is a mistake is just based in someone else opinion.
-Sometimes it is based in your own opinion, you should not punish yourself feeling guilty of it.
+When you make a mistake, it is not really a mistake.
+You just did a thing.
+Saying it is a mistake is just based on someone else opinion.
+Sometimes it is based on your own opinion.
+Forgive yourself, you should not punish yourself and feel guilty.

 Don’t worry about mistakes and things that can not be solved.